minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 * Use the following information:
   * Name: Choose a name (e.g., `MiniBolt`)
-  * Transaction URL: `https://minibolt.local:4000/tx/` (replace raspibolt.local with your node IP address if required)
+  * Transaction URL: `https://minibolt.local:4000/tx/` (replace minibolt.local with your node IP address if required)
-  * Address URL: `https://minibolt.local:4000/address/` (replace raspibolt.local with your node IP address if required)
+  * Address URL: `https://minibolt.local:4000/address/` (replace minibolt.local with your node IP address if required)

 * Click "Save"